powerlock/CreditFraudDetection/README.md

 * Explore correlation, remove highly correlated data.
 * Understand the data trend with visulization tools.

+## Synthetic data
+Data augmentation is beneficial for this particular project due to more fraud events introduction.
+Here, I will explore GAN method to synthesize data for the training.

 ## Select model with autoML for several classification models
 * Models include LightGBM','Xgboost','Random Forest','Neural Network'.
 * XGBoost showed the best performance among other classifications models.